dansomething/dotfiles/README.md

 dotfiles
 ========

-My .files for OS X, Linux, and Windows
+My .files for macOS, Linux, and Windows

 ## Dependencies